eveningwater/ew-color-picker/README.md

    })
 ```

-For more details, please refer to the official website of the document[ewColorPicker](https://eveningwater.github.io/ew-color-picker/);
+For more details, please refer to the official website of the document [ewColorPicker](https://eveningwater.github.io/ew-color-picker/);

-> Domestic access is slow and accessible[ewColorPicker](https://eveningwater.gitee.io/ew-color-picker/)
+> Domestic access is slow and accessible [ewColorPicker](https://eveningwater.gitee.io/ew-color-picker/)

 # the update logs